-NAPLAN Online will deliver more targeted and detailed information on each student's performance.
+NAPLAN Online will deliver more detailed information on each student's performance.

 That's because the adaptive nature of